sumeet-codde/Palantir-Project/README.md

 A Golden Project Master Schedule dataset is created through transformations that:

-Clean and normalize raw inputs
+    1.Clean and normalize raw inputs

-Engineer features such as:
+    2.Engineer features such as:

-Task duration and slippage
+    3.Task duration and slippage

-Contractor workload
+    4.Contractor workload

 Equipment usage frequency